-10 Random Thoughts While Traveling by Bicycle
+10 Random Thoughts While Bikepacking

-I feel that when I was traveling by bicycling around, I discover the true South East Asia that I was dreaming of before I came here to backpack.
+It’s as if bikepacking unlocked the true South East Asia that I was dreaming of before I came here to backpack.
 Crossing little villages where few Westerners have been means meeting a lot of curious locals.
 Friendly smiles and waves, people stopping me to ask questions because they are genuinely interested and not because they want to sell me something, cheap and authentic food – with people inviting me over to sample it – are all part of my daily life.
 I feel privileged to get to see this side of South East Asia that few people get to experience and it is truly magical.

 There is not a chance in the world I will ever work in a cubicle full time again.
 What’s this crap about?!
 Real life is outside and I’m a jungle woman.
 Period.